Meat, milk, or wool?

 The declining value of wool relative to meat, along with the

-decreasing number of sheep shearers, has contributed to an expansion
+decreasing number of sheep shearers, has contributed to the expansion

 of hair sheep, not only in the United States, but other countries